 Do brides need to have a bachelorette party?
 Absolutely not!
 However, even if you don't enjoy bar-hopping or clubbing, there are other ideas for bachelorette parties that have nothing to do with drinking or dancing.
 Think of it as a fun way to get together with your bridesmaids and your girlfriends before you say "I do."

-The bachelorette party is a great way to celebrate with friends before walking down the aisle.
-Though bridal showers can be lovely and are a wonderful way to bond with the ladies in your life, they can sometimes come off as too formal and stuffy.
-The bachelorette party, on the other hand, is a chance to unwind and let loose.
-However, even though it may not be as structured as the wedding or shower, there are still etiquette guidelines to follow.
+Although other pre-wedding events for women such as bridal showers can be lovely and are a wonderful way to bond with the ladies in your life of all ages, they can sometimes come off as too formal and stuffy for some brides-to-be.
+The bachelorette party, on the other hand, is a chance to unwind, let loose, and experience fun activities with your closest friends and often family.
+However, even though bachelorette parties may not be as structured as the wedding or bridal shower, there are still etiquette guidelines to follow.

 Whether you're the bride-to-be or her bridesmaid or maid of honor preparing to plan bachelorette party ideas, we're sharing the scoop on what you need to plan a party – bachelorette style!

 Photo by Carrie King Photographer; From Real Wedding: Neutral & Tropical Fall Destination Wedding on the Beach in Mexico

 Typically, the maid of honor is the one who plans the bachelorette party, though any bridesmaid or loved one is welcome to offer to host the fête.
 Though it is generally considered improper for the bride to throw her own bachelorette party, she should still have a say in the activities.
 If she’s a reserved homebody, a wild bachelorette-party weekend in Las Vegas, Miami, or New York is unlikely to be how she wants to celebrate.